Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Conclusions

 \section{Conclusions}

-Starting from the space-time formulation of the action principle, we have demonstrated that the Lagrangian as well as the Hamiltonian description of classical dynamics can consistently be reformulated in order to be compatible with relativity.
-In the emerging {\em extended\/} version of the Hamilton-Lagrange formalism, the dynamics is described as a {\em constrained\/} motion in an {\em extended\/} phase space.
-With the specific correlations of extended Lagrangian $L_{\e}$ and extended Hamiltonian $H_{\e}$ to their conventional counterparts $L$ and $H$ given in this paper, the extended formalism retains the {\em form\/} of the long-established conventional Hamilton-Lagrange formalism.
-The extended Hamilton-Lagrange formalism thus provides an {\em equivalent physical description\/} of dynamical systems that is particularly appropriate for relativity.
+Starting from the space-time formulation of the action principle, we have demonstrated that the Lagrangian as well as the Hamiltonian description of classical dynamics can consistently be reformulated in order to be compatible with special relativity.
+In the emerging \emph{extended} version of the Hamilton-Lagrange formalism, the dynamics is described as a motion on a hypersurface within an \emph{extended} phase space.
+With the specific correlations of extended Lagrangian $L_{\e}$ and extended Hamiltonian $H_{\e}$ to their conventional counterparts $L$ and $H$ given in this paper, the extended formalism retains the \emph{form} of the long-established conventional Hamilton-Lagrange formalism.
+The extended Hamilton-Lagrange formalism thus provides an \emph{equivalent physical description} of dynamical systems that is particularly appropriate for special relativity.

-The physical significance of the Lorentz invariant extended Hamiltonian $H_{\e}$ of a point particle in an external electromagnetic field was demonstrated by showing that the subsequent {\em extended\/} set of canonical equations, in conjunction with the constraint, is {\em equivalent\/} to the set of canonical equations that follows from the well-known conventional Hamiltonian $H$ for this system.
-The corresponding Lagrangian $L_{\e}$ was shown to be {\em quadratic\/} in its velocity terms, hence similar in its {\em form\/} with the conventional Lagrangian $L$ that describes the non-relativistic limit.
-This makes the extended formalism particularly suited for analytical approaches that depend on the Lagrangian to be quadratic in the velocities---like Feynman's path integral formalism.
-Devising the ``quantum version'' of the action principle, one of Feynman's achievements was to derive---by means of his path integral approach to quantum physics---the Schr\"odinger equation as the quantum description of a physical system whose classical limit is described by the non-relativistic Lagrangian $L$ for a point particle in an external potential.
-This is generally regarded as the {\em proof of principle\/} for the path integral formalism.
+The physical significance of the Lorentz invariant extended Hamiltonian $H_{\e}$ of a point particle in an external electromagnetic field was demonstrated by showing that the subsequent \emph{extended} set of canonical equations, in conjunction with the condition $H_{\e}=0$, is \emph{equivalent} to the set of canonical equations that follows from the well-known conventional Hamiltonian $H$ for this system.
+It was shown that the condition $H_{\e}=0$ is automatically satisfied on the system path that is defined by the solution of the canonical equations.
+For this reason, the hypersurface condition $H_{\e}=0$ actually does \emph{not} represent a constraint for the system.
+The corresponding non-homogeneous extended Lagrangian $L_{\e}$ was shown to be \emph{quadratic} in its velocity terms, hence similar in its \emph{form} with the conventional Lagrangian $L$ that describes the non-relativistic limit.
+This makes the extended formalism particularly suited for analytical approaches that depend on the Lagrangian to be quadratic in the velocities --- like Feynman's path integral formalism.
+Devising the ``quantum version'' of the action principle, one of Feynman's achievements was to derive --- by means of his path integral approach to quantum physics --- the Schr\"odinger equation as the quantum description of a physical system whose classical limit is described by the non-relativistic Lagrangian $L$ for a point particle in an external potential.
+This is generally regarded as the \emph{proof of principle} for the path integral formalism.